Pur3-MAlice/bear-minimum/README.md

 ## **Credits**
 ### **References**
 * Whilst I did try to deviate as much as possible, this project was very influenced by CI’s Love Running Project.
-Notable similarities are the use of Hero-Images, the Social Media Footer and the style of the Nav Bar.
+Notable similarities are the use of Hero-Images and floated text on top of the Hero-Image, as well as the Social Media icons in the Footer.
-* I would also like to mention that, before starting this project, I did pursue other CI student’s projects, for both code inspiration and direction.
-Whilst no code was directly taken from these other projects, I can say that my research did influence how I built the project initially.
-(Notable mentions: David Bowers github: dnlbowers, who BLAH BLAH BLAH)
+* I would also like to mention that, before starting this project, I did peruse other CI student’s projects, for both code inspiration and direction.
+Whilst no code was directly taken from these other projects, I can say that my research did influence how I built the project and create my README.md initially - strong deviations were taken after my research and the inital build.
+(Notable mentions: David Bowers github: dnlbowers, who I asked permission to do this.)
+* I did rely on stack overflow, W3schools, and MDN web docs for general references and problem solving throughout the project.
 ### **Content**
 ### **Media**